devpro/learn-kubernetes/docs/certifications/cks/README.md

 #  CKS

 > The Certified Kubernetes Security Specialist program provides assurance that a CKS has the skills, knowledge, and competence on a broad range of best practices for securing container-based applications and Kubernetes platforms during build, deployment and runtime.
-CKA certification is required to sit for this exam.

 → [training.linuxfoundation.org/certification](https://training.linuxfoundation.org/certification/certified-kubernetes-security-specialist/)

+⚠ CKA certification is required to sit for this exam

 ## Quick links